 Entities wanting to be certified as a Home-Delivered Meal provider should complete this application.

-Homemaker Application - Homemaker services provide basic upkeep and maintenance of the home and household assistance, such as: menu planning, meal preparation, laundry, essential shopping and errands, and simple household tasks, which may include, but are not limited to, washing windows, cleaning ceiling fans and light fixtures, cleaning the refrigerator and washing inside walls.
+Homemaker - Homemaker services provide basic upkeep and maintenance of the home and household assistance, such as: menu planning, meal preparation, laundry, essential shopping and errands, and simple household tasks, which may include, but are not limited to, washing windows, cleaning ceiling fans and light fixtures, cleaning the refrigerator and washing inside walls.
 Entities wanting to be certified as a Homemaker provider should complete this application.

-Personal Emergency Response System (PERS) Application - Personal Emergency Response System (PERS) is a 24-hour, seven-day-a-week, in-home electronic support system that provides two-way verbal and electronic communication with an emergency control center.
+Personal Emergency Response System (PERS) - Personal Emergency Response System (PERS) is a 24-hour, seven-day-a-week, in-home electronic support system that provides two-way verbal and electronic communication with an emergency control center.
 It enables individuals who are elderly, infirm, or homebound to secure immediate help in the event of physical, emotional or environmental emergency.
 To be certified by the Division of Aging and Adult Services as a PERS provider, a provider must:

 A. Provide, install and maintain FCC approved equipment which meets all Underwriter Laboratories Safety Standards;